micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-26-rashi_en.md

 ### passuk 42
 <b>I will remember My covenant with Yaakov.</b> In five places [the name Yaakov] is written “full,” and [the name of the prophet] Eliyohu [is spelled] “defectively” in five places.
 Yaakov took a letter from the name of Eliyohu [as a] pledge, that he [= Eliyohu] should come and announce the redemption of his children.
 <b>I will remember My covenant with Yaakov.</b> Why are they [= the Patriarchs] listed in reverse order?
-So as to say: The youngest, Yaakov, [alone] is worthy of that; and if he is not worthy, behold, Yitzchak is with him, and if he is not worthy, behold, Avrohom is with him, and he is worthy.
-And why is “remembrance” not said [in connection] with Yitzchak?
-Because Yitzchak’s ashes are visible before Me, [as though] they are heaped up and lying on the altar.
+So as to say: The youngest, Yaakov, [alone] is worthy of that; and if he is not worthy, behold, Yitzchok is with him, and if he is not worthy, behold, Avrohom is with him, and he is worthy.
+And why is “remembrance” not said [in connection] with Yitzchok?
+Because Yitzchok’s ashes are visible before Me, [as though] they are heaped up and lying on the altar.

 ### passuk 43
 <b>Since what certainly caused [this] is that.</b> [As] retribution and in retribution, in that “they despised My laws.”